Bazaar, 9.30 am,

 Temple Emeth Religious School

-Studies are enriched with a special emphasis on the study and engagement with Torah.
-Each grade learns and experiences Torah through stories, text analysis, Midrash, drama, dance and song.
+Each grade learns and experiences Torah through stories, text analysis, Midrash, drama, dance, and song.
 Our goal is to help our students discover and strengthen the personal ties that connect each of them to Torah.
 Our teachers and students in K-7 will encounter the beauty, wisdom and depth of Torah by learning a passage, doing a mitzvah, and chanting a word or even a single letter.

 On behalf of our faculty and staff and from my family to yours, I wish you “a world that is new every morning and to feel reborn and renewed each day.”